putska/Invoicer/README.md

 ## Overview

 This is the CSE Portal file.
 Our first module is for labor.
+And a labor monitor too.

 ## Tutorial